Apreco Ltd General Data Protection Regulations (GDPR) Policy 1st May 2018

 4.1 The Company collects and processes the personal data set out in Part 21 of this Policy.
 This may include personal data received directly from data

-subjects (for example, contact details used when a data subject communicates with us) and data received from third parties (for example, delivery contact details for goods going direct to sites).
+subjects (for example, contact details used when a data subject communicates with us) and data received from third parties (for example, delivery contact details for goods going directly to sites).

 4.2 The Company only processes personal data for the specific purposes set out in Part 21 of this Policy (or for other purposes expressly permitted by the